kjsmith218cb/ChuckNorrisJokeBank/README.md

 4. Set images in Attribures Inspectors to relevant images you created

 ViewController.swift
-1. edit the appearance of your IBOutlets to match your design
+1. Edit the appearance of your IBOutlets to match your design
 2. In your button 1 IBActions enter 'self.performSegue(withIdentifier: "goToSingle", sender: self)'
 3. In your button 2 IBActions enter 'self.performSegue(withIdentifier: "goToList", sender: self)'
 4. Button 3 has no specification and so does not require an action.